-WELLINGTON was named by Launch Lady, The Right Honourable Dame Sian Elias, GNZM, PC, and is affiliated to the Wellington region.
+WELLINGTON was named by the Ship Sponsor, The Right Honourable Dame Sian Elias, GNZM, PC, and is affiliated to the Wellington region.

 Recent Activities - 2019

 Ships and aircrafts are complex pieces of kit, packed with hard-working sailors - all of whom need some time alongside once in a while.

 In recent years WELLINGTON has undertaken several patrols to the Southern Ocean where she has undertaken surveillance and boarding of fishing vessels, supported Department of Conservation bases in the Sub-Antarctic Islands and visited McMurdo Sound in the Antarctic.
 In 2016 WELLINGTON deployed to Fiji as part of Operation PACIFIC RELIEF, a joint operation of the defence forces of New Zealand and Australia to support relief efforts in Fiji as it recovers from Tropical Cyclone Winston.